chef/automate/components/automate-chef-io/content/docs/teams.md

 Navigate to _Teams_ in the **Settings** tab.
 Then open the menu at the end of the table row and select **Delete Team**.

 ### Adding Local Users to Teams
 To add local users to a team, navigate to _Teams_ from the **Settings** tab and locate the team.
-Navigate to the team's page, then use the **Add Users** button.
+Navigate to the team's page, and then use the **Add Users** button.

 #### Admins Team
-Chef Automate comes with an _Admins_ team, local users can be added directly to this team to assign them admin permissions.
+Chef Automate comes with an _Admins_ team.
+Local users can be added directly to this team, which assigns them admin permissions.

 ### Removing Local Users from Teams
 To remove local users from a team, navigate to _Teams_ from the **Settings** tab and locate the team.
 Navigate to the team's page, locate the user to remove, then use the menu at the end of the table row to remove the user.